-If you apply for the grant after your property taxes are due, late payment penalties may apply to your property taxes.
+If you apply for the grant after your property taxes are due, late payment penalties may apply to the unpaid portion of your property taxes.
 The home owner grant is a form of payment towards your property taxes and it's considered a late payment if you apply after the property taxes due date.

-However, you can still apply for the home owner grant up to December 31 of the current tax year.
-You can apply even if you haven’t paid your property taxes.
+You can apply for the home owner grant up to December 31 of the current tax year, even if you have not paid your property taxes.

-If you qualified for the grant for the year prior to the current tax year, and you did not apply, you may be able to claim the grant retroactively for up to one year.
+If you qualified for the grant for the year prior to the current tax year, and you did not apply, you may be able to apply and claim the grant retroactively.